jnta/blog-app-api/README.md

 # blog-app-api

-Uma aplicação para blog que permite cadastrar usuários, escrever posts e comentários.
+A REST API for blogging using Spring Boot.

-## Stack utilizada
+## Tech Stack

 - Spring Boot
-- Spring Data e JPA
+- Spring Data JPA
 - Spring Security
-- MySql
+- MySQL

-## Funcionalidades
+- JJWT

-- Cadatro de usuários, categorias, posts e comentários
+## Features

-- Remoção, atualização e listagem de usuários, categorias, posts e comentários
+- CRUD for users, posts and comments
-- Autenticação
+- Authentication and authorization using JWT